New9c/OKey/README.md

 mic_on: Enable/Disable having the face talk

 mic_threshold: How loud sounds have to be to make the face talk
-output_loudness: Outputs how loud it is currently to the terminal, made specifically for setting the mic_threshold
+print_loudness: Prints how loud it is currently to the terminal, made specifically for setting the mic_threshold

 action_interval: How often the face moves.
 Ex: using 4, the face will move once, then blink 3 times, and repeat.
 If set to 0 the face wouldn't move ever.